-In the dimmed and darkened space of Victori + Mo, all of the pressure is on one piece: Myles Bennett’s “The Captive” – a 5 layer canvas painting formed from 90 feet of fabric and bolted to a panel high along the wall.
-The gallery itself is painted over in a slate black; to me it feels like you’re inside one of those old-timey pinhole cameras.
+In the dimmed and darkened space of Victori + Mo (renamed to Dinner Gallery) all of the pressure is on one piece: Myles Bennett’s “The Captive” – a 5 layer canvas painting formed from 90 feet of fabric and bolted to a panel high along the wall.
+The gallery itself is painted over in a slate black for this exhibition.
+To me it feels like you’re inside one of those old-timey pinhole cameras.

 I didn’t need to know.

 At Victori + Mo, Ed Victori and Celine Mo push the artists to activate the entire space, transforming more than their section of the wall, and encompassing every corner and edge of the room.
 Past shows like “30 Under 30ish” (remember the ping pong table?) and “American Vanitas” (there was a singing fridge) bring back those fun and all-encompassing memories of an art space where the works, the artist(s) and gallerists are nothing but all in.

 Myles Bennett’s “The Captive” is on view at Victori + Mo gallery through November 25th.
 2016.